OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 - Up to 4 vCenters
 - Up to 40 ESXs managed by each vCenter
 - Up to 1.000 VMs in total, each vCenter managing up to 250 VMs
-- Up to 100 users, being the concurrent limit 10 users accessing the system simultaneously
+- Up to 100 users, the limit being 10 users accessing the system simultaneously

-Take into account that vOneCloud is shipped for evaluation purposes, for infrastructures exceeding the aforementioned limits we recommend an installation of OpenNebula from scratch on a bare metal server, using the vCenter drivers.
+Take into account that vOneCloud is shipped for evaluation purposes.
+For infrastructures exceeding the aforementioned limits we recommend an installation of OpenNebula from scratch on a bare-metal server, using the vCenter drivers.

 .. _accounts: